metablaster/WindowsFirewallRuleset/Readme/LAN Setup/DeliveryOptimization.md

 # Delivery Optimization

+Delivery Optimization listens on port 7680 for requests from other peers by using TCP/IP.
+The service will register and open this port on the device, but you might need to set this port to accept inbound traffic through your firewall yourself.
+If you don't allow inbound traffic over port 7680, you can't use the peer-to-peer functionality of Delivery Optimization.
+However, devices can still successfully download by using HTTP or HTTPS traffic over port 80 (such as for default Windows Update data).

-If you set up Delivery Optimization to create peer groups that include devices across NAT's, (or any form of internal subnet that uses gateways or firewalls between subnets), it will use Teredo.
+If you set up Delivery Optimization to create peer groups that include devices across NATs (or any form of internal subnet that uses gateways or firewalls between subnets), it will use Teredo.
 For this to work, you must allow inbound TCP/IP traffic over port 3544.
 Look for a "NAT traversal" setting in your firewall to set this up.

-Delivery Optimization also communicates with its cloud service by using HTTP/HTTPS over port 80.

 ## Setting